memgraph/docs/products/memgraph/v0.51.0/reference_guide/query-modules.md

 In conclusion, Python API provided by Memgraph can be a very powerful, yet simple tool when implementing query modules.
 Therefore, we strongly suggest that all users thoroughly inspect the `mgp.py` source file.

+NOTE: You should not globally store any graph elements when writing your own query modules with intent to use them in a different procedure invocation.

 ### Graph Algorithms as Query Modules [Enterprise]